scottwestover/scottwestover.dev/hugo-site/content/post/2023/01/build-a-connect-four-library-in-typescript-part-3/index.md

 If you run into any issues, please reach out via [GitHub Discussions](https://github.com/devshareacademy/connect-four/discussions), or leave a comment down below.

-In the next article of this series, we will add the logic for checking if a player has won the game by getting a Connect Four.
+In [part 4](/post/2023/02/build-a-connect-four-library-in-typescript-part-4/) of this series, we will add the logic for checking if a player has won the game by getting a Connect Four.